-Registration for the 2017 NAIS Diversity Leadership Institute (DLI) will open in January.
-Please check back here for details at a later date.
+Registration for the 2017 NAIS Diversity Leadership Institute (DLI) is now full.

 2017 NAIS Diversity Leadership Institute

 Registration takes place from 10:00 a.m. to noon on Sunday, June 25.
 DLI ends at 9:00 p.m. on Friday, June 30.
 Participants will stay the night of June 30, and check out Saturday, July 1.
 Please schedule travel accordingly.

 As educators, our ultimate goal is to create a nurturing, inclusive school community where all students can thrive.
 The Diversity Leadership Institute (DLI) is an intensive residential program that provides you with tools to lead and manage the shifting intercultural changes in your own school.
 Led by seasoned faculty, you’ll explore best practices, share challenges and triumphs, and form lasting bonds with other participants.

 Follow along and be part of the DLI conversation on Twitter with #NAISDLI.

 Independent school leaders — from the faculty, staff, and administration — who have direct responsibility for their community’s diversity initiatives or who support these programs.

 The DLI curriculum addresses the many dimensions of diversity to help you develop mindful initiatives and enhance ongoing efforts that support your institution’s mission and commitment to continuous improvement.
 By examining and applying sound theory, best practices, and creative approaches to human interaction and organizational dynamics, institute participants enhance professional competencies, build credibility, foster innovation, and plan strategically for building and sustaining school communities that maximize the potential of students and adults alike.

 - Curriculum Development That Is Inclusive to All;